Chris-plus-alphanumericgibberish/dnethack/README.md

 ______________
 __Known Bugs__
 SPFX_RAM: if the thrown target goes over a land mine and is killed, it gives an error message?
 Messed up some compile-time options.
-The game will not complile without TOURIST set, probably others.
+The game will not compile without TOURIST set, probably others.

 Not bugs so much as incomplete features:
 -Most new monster attacks are coded solely for monster vs. player, not monster vs. monster or player vs. monster.